 Criteria - Development application within lands that contain Environmentally Sensitive Areas, whether mapped or not, and on all properties equal to or greater than 4,000 m2 in size.
-Mapping information for known Environmentally Sensitive Areas is included in Terrestrial Environmentally Sensitive Areas Map APX-6 and Aquatic Environmentally Sensitive Areas Map F-7 (Appendix 2 - Maps).
-Rationale - To consider the impact and mitigation opportunities of the proposed activity or development including servicing of development, on water bodies, springs, wetlands, riparian areas, Environmentally Sensitive Areas, ecosystem connectivity areas, and fish and wildlife habitat in order to meet the objectives and policies within this Plan.
+Mapping information for known Environmentally Sensitive Areas is included in Aquatic Environmentally Sensitive Areas Map F-1 (Appendix - Maps) and Terrestrial Environmentally Sensitive Map F-2 (Appendix - Maps).

+Rationale - To consider the impact and mitigation opportunities of the proposed activity or development on water bodies, wetlands, riparian areas, Environmentally Sensitive Areas, ecosystem connectivity areas, and fish and wildlife habitat in order to meet the objectives and policies within this Plan.